kgiszewski/LearnUmbraco7/z-Appendix E - GitHub/06 - Command Line.md

 ```
 git fetch --all

-//this grabs branches from the GitHub not yet on your machine
+//this grabs commits and branches from the GitHub not yet on your machine.
+It does not merge them.
 ```

 ```